KingIronMan2011/SetHomePlugin/README.md

 SetHome is a lightweight, modern Minecraft plugin for Spigot servers that lets players set, teleport to, delete, and list their homes.
 It is highly configurable, supports multiple storage backends, and is designed for ease of use and server performance.

+**Java 17 Required:** This plugin requires Java 17 or newer to build and run.
+Make sure your server and build environment use Java 17.

 ---

 ## ✨ Features